Dzov/SnowTricks/README.md

 ```

 #### Database and fixtures
+In the `.env` file at the root of the project, adapt the `DATABASE_URL` variable by replacing the parameters `db_user`, `db_password` and `db_name` with your own configuration.

 Create a new database by executing the command `php bin/console doctrine:database:create`.
 Then, execute the command `php bin/console doctrine:schema:update --force` in order to create the different tables based on the entity mapping.

-In the `.env` file at the root of the project, adapt the `DATABASE_URL` variable by replacing the parameters `db_user`, `db_password` and `db_name` with your own configuration.
+If your MySQL version is inferior to 5.7.8, run the command `php bin/console doctrine:migrations:migrate` in order to create the tables.

 Once your database has been properly set up, run the following command in order to import the data fixtures : `php bin/console doctrine:fixtures:load
 `

-A set of fixture images is located in the resources folder.
-In order for the tricks to be displayed properly, copy paste these images in the `public/upload/images` folder.

 #### Swiftmailer

 In the `.env` file, adapt the `MAILER_URL` variable with your email information.
 Check out the [SwiftMailer Documentation](https://symfony.com/doc/current/reference/configuration/swiftmailer.html) if you need help with SwiftMailer's configuration.

-Add an `APP_URI` variable in the `.env` file and set it to the project URI.
+Set the `APP_URI` variable in the `.env` file to the path to the public directory.
+Set the `DELIVERY_ADDRESS=` variable to the email of your choice.

 ### Tests